jungesmarcelo/web-load-cell/README.md

 ![](prints/schematic.png)

 ### MQTT
 mqtt directory contains the conf file of mosquitto, this file stay orinaly in /etc/mosquitto.conf.
-The only difference between original file and this file is the two lines above, that enable web socks for connection with wint Eclipse Paho JavaScript Client.
+The only difference between original file and this file is the two lines above, that enable web socks for connection with Eclipse Paho JavaScript Client.

 ```
 listener 8080